LacunaSoftware/docs/docs.pt-br/articles/grant-id/on-premises/post-install.md

-﻿# Instalação do GrantID em Ubuntu Server
+﻿# Procedimento pós-instalação do GrantID

 <!-- link to version in English -->
 <div data-alt-locales="en-us"></div>